stbnrivas/dataModels/Parking/OnStreetParking/doc/spec.md

     + Attribute type: [Boolean](https://schema.org/Boolean)
     + Optional

-+ `totalSpotNumber` : The total number of spots offered by the parking site.
++ `totalSpotNumber` : The total number of spots offered by the parking zone.
 This can be difficult to be measured at those parking locations on which spots are not clearly limited by lines.
     + Attribute type: [Number](http://schema.org/Number)
     + Allowed values: Any positive integer number.